accordproject/ergo/CONTRIBUTING.md

 * Follow our [Coding Rules][developers.rules].
 * Ensure you provide a DCO sign-off for your commits using the -s option of git commit.
 For more information see [how this works][dcohow].
 * If the changes affect public APIs, change or add relevant [documentation][developers.documentation].
-* Run the [unit][developers.unit-tests] test suite, and ensure that all tests pass.
+* Run the [unit][developers.unit-tests] the test suite, and ensure that all tests pass.

 * Commit your changes using a descriptive commit message that follows our [commit message conventions][developers.commits].
-Adherence to the [commit message conventions][developers.commits] is required, because release notes are automatically generated from these messages.
+Adherence to the [commit message conventions][developers.commits] is required because release notes are automatically generated from these messages.

   ```text
     git commit -a
   ```

-  Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+  Note: the optional commit `-a` command-line option will automatically "add" and "rm" edited files.

 * Before creating the Pull Request, ensure your branch sits on top of master (as opposed to branch off a branch).
-This ensures the reviewer will need only minimal effort to integrate your work by fast-fowarding master:
+This ensures the reviewer will need only minimal effort to integrate your work by the fast-forwarding master:

   ```text
     git rebase upstream/master
   ```

-* Last step before creating the Pull Request, package and run all tests a last time:
+* Last step before creating the Pull Request, package and run all tests the last time:

   ```text
     npm run test